 ‘I am passionate about multicultural education’

 Juanta Griffin, a longtime Oak Park resident and arts educator, is the library’s new Multicultural Learning Coordinator.
-In this role, she explores and shares learning from the library’s Multicultural Collection, which is curated to help our community explore cultures and build empathy.

 “I am passionate about multicultural education not just for children but for adults as well,” she says.
 “I strongly believe that racism is rooted in fear and that fear stems from ignorance.
 I believe that knowledge fosters understanding, and understanding promotes respect, and with respect we can work for peace.
 Multicultural learning teaches us to become global citizens, to see the world beyond our neighborhoods.”